-In the news today we often hear stories about indigenous communities setting up blockades to protest government policies and to protect their lands, rights, and traditions.
+These days, we often hear stories about indigenous communities setting up blockades to protest government policies and to protect their lands, rights, and traditions.

 The corporations proceed without remorse or regard for the People they impact.

-And, sadly, there is next to no one reporting that fact.
-No articles are being written in the paper, next to no studies or investigations are being carried out, and even fewer resources are available to those who are suffering or in danger as a result of exposure to the toxins.
+By the looks of things, Canada is doing next to nothing to clean these sites–and there is next to no one reporting that fact.
+No articles are being written, next to no studies or investigations are being carried out, and even fewer resources are being provided to those who are suffering or in danger as a result of exposure to the toxins.

 There are, however, a small handful of legal efforts aimed at those responsible for the sites, directly or indirectly.
-For example: the Beaver Lake Cree, the Woodland Cree and the Chipewyan Prairie Dene First Nationa are all suing the Alberta government because of the impact that oilsands development is having on their treaty rights, their lands and their health.
+For example: the Beaver Lake Cree, the Woodland Cree and the Chipewyan Prairie Dene First Nations are all suing the Alberta government because of the impact that oilsands development is having on their treaty rights, their lands and their health.

 Several communities have issued moratoriums on industrial activity for the same reasons.
 Examples include the People of Kitchenuhumaykoosib Inninuwug, Grassy Narrows, Takla Lake, Serpent River, as well as the Dehcho, Chipewyan, and Tahltan.